jackpham1510/notes/working-experiences/vng-zalo.md

 Others:
 - I work on both front-end and back-end
 - Before this tool, all rights management operations such as adding, editing, and deleting were done manually, because of that, it was difficult to manage how many rights a user had.
 - In this project I receive and store information about SSH access from agents installed on the server.
-This information is stored in Zalo's NoSQL and ElasticSearch in-house.
+This information is stored in in-house Zalo's NoSQL and ElasticSearch.

 - Technical Stack: Java, React, Thrift, Message Queue (in-house)